 It's important to know that the effect of taking supplements is not immediate.
 It may take up to eight weeks of daily supplementation to get the full benefits.

 This "instability" of ubiquinol is a good thing.
-When paired with ubquinone, the two forms of CoQ10 are able to swap electrons between them in what is called a "redox" reaction (a flow of electrons that creates the energy needed to produce ATP).
+When paired with ubquinone, the two forms of CoQ10 can swap electrons between them in what is called a "redox" reaction (a flow of electrons that creates the energy needed to produce ATP).

 By maintaining this ability to swap electrons, CoQ10 seals its role as the body’s ultimate biochemical energy provider.